Pip and Posy: Television series

-Pip and Posy is a British preschool television series produced by Magic Light Pictures.
+A British preschool television series adaptation was produced by Magic Light Pictures and animated by Blue Zoo Animation Studio.
 It is based on characters from the book series.
 The TV series premiered in the UK in March 2021.

-The series was animated by Blue Zoo Animation Studio in London, England.

 Series and episodes

 Pip and Posy has two series, with a total of 104 episodes.
-In December 2021, there was an exclusive to Sky Kids Christmas special episode.
+An exclusive Sky Kids Christmas special episode aired in December 2021.
 In October 2022, the first cinema show (Pip and Posy's Cinema Show) was released, with a second cinema show (Pip and Posy and Friends Cinema Show) in March 2024.

-Following the success of the Pip and Posy TV adaptation, Sky Kids commissioned Magic Light Pictures to produce a spin-off series called Pip and Posy Let's Learn which launched in October 2023, exclusively on Sky Kids.
+Magic Light Pictures later produced a spin-off series called Pip and Posy Let's Learn which launched in October 2023 on Sky Kids channel.